!!Moved from the main article:

 ** My take on this was that FN and the Lunar Authority claim that Luna produces a large portion of the Earth's food as a way to keep a stranglehold on the Loonies.
 As the book points out several times, earthworms aren't going to take kindly to Loonies setting up their own government if it means they lose their gravy train.

 ** As an example, the opposite occurs in the Creator/IsaacAsimov novella "The Martian Way".
-A demagogue on Earth was claiming that water shipments to Mars was detrimental to Earth, despite the fact that at the current rate of consumption, it would take millions of years for Mars shipments to make even a dent in the Earth's water supply.
+A demagogue on Earth was claiming that water shipments to Mars were detrimental to Earth, despite the fact that at the current rate of consumption, it would take millions of years for Mars shipments to make even a dent in the Earth's water supply.
 Something similar could have been going on in this book.

 * Mike keeps updating the odds against the rebellion to be worse and worse, even though the rebellion is going perfectly according to the plan they intended before it started.
 This doesn't make any sense.
 If things need to happen at the beginning of a plan for it to all work out, and they do happen as planned, then the odds that the plan will succeed should get progressively better.
 If they don't, then those weren't the real odds of success in the first place.